 - For the members of the rGLCs for the African and Eastern Mediterranean Regions, the rGLC Secretariat Focal Points, and representatives of partner organizations - Nairobi, Kenya, 4-5 November 2015.

-The reports of these two workshops are available here
+The reports of these three workshops are available here

 Further workshops are planned as follows: